PointsBet Sportsbook Promo Code

 Make no mistake about it, PointsBetting can be a wild ride, so proceed with caution.
 You can also set your own multiplier caps or stop losses.
 So if a bettor chooses to set the cap at 5x, the most they can win or lose on a $1 bet is $5 no matter what the final score is.

 When it comes to promotions, PointsBet is widely considered a market leader.
 Be sure to regularly check the ‘Promos’ section of the sportsbook to see what’s currently available.
-Frequent choices include:
+Recent promos have included:

 - Make it Rain: For every TD scored on select NFL spread bets of $50+, you get $6 in bonus bets.